dm5tt/LD1125H_Firmware/README.md

 ### cw_radar ✓

  - Set the DAC to a static value
- - Sample the Bang signal at 50kHz with ADC DMA into an A/B buffer
+ - Sample the Bang signal at 50kHz with ADC DMA into a double buffer
  - Output it to the serial port buffer using  UART DMA TX
  - Visualize in Python (FFT)